 An open fire is very nice.
 Otherwise one needs at least a radiator or two to steam and dry wet gloves and hats.
 Local newspapers lying around are ok.
 But not national papers, of any persuasion, because the canals, and their cafés should be a haven from gloomy news.
 A bookcase or shelf of ‘swap’ or ‘50p for charity’ books is a welcome find.
 The recycled ‘libraries giving one an insight into the passing interest of the local live-aboarders, whether it’s dog training, collage, global politics, black magic, Swedish murders, foraging or Franz Kafka.
 Multiple plugs to charge electrics are very useful.
 Free Wi-Fi is good.
 As long as it slows to a crawl or goes off altogether at roughly hourly intervals, to encourage one to get back to real life and real conversation… perhaps with the elderly local leading a small dog who drops in for his morning’s tea and toast.
 Who then turns out to be a canal historian with an inexhaustible knowledge of local locks and wharfs, and stories of boats, long-gone No 1s and the region’s carrying companies.

 Some of the best cafés I’ve come across have been in atmospheric heritage buildings.
-The Engineman’s Rest Café at the Crofton Beam Engine on the Kennet and Avon Canal, the tearoom in the Bonded Warehouse that holds the Trust's museum on the Devizes’ wharf, and the haunted Abbots Harbour Cafe near the ‘double bridge’ at East Marton on the Leeds and Liverpool Canal.
+The Engineman’s Rest Café at the Crofton Beam Engine on the Kennet and Avon Canal, the tearoom in the Bonded Warehouse that holds the Trust's museum on the Devizes’ Wharf, and the haunted Abbots Harbour Cafe near the ‘double bridge’ at East Marton on the Leeds and Liverpool Canal.
 Others have been a reward after a long climb by boat, on foot or in kayak; the café at the top of the Caen Hill flight’s 29 locks or the Bingley Five Rise Café at the top of the Bingley Five Rise Locks, which Marcus opened just in time to give me warmth, coffee and breakfast after I’d portaged my kayak up from the bottom.

 Some canal cafés I’ve missed.
 Sarah Henshaw, author of The Bookshop that Floated Away, listed her favourite stops for me.
-Amongst them Jane’s Enchanted Tea Garden near Kirtlington, (there are moorings whilst the advice to walkers on their website suggests you ‘don your wellies and dig out the map.’), when I was.
+Among them Jane’s Enchanted Tea Garden near Kirtlington, (there are moorings while the advice to walkers on their website suggests you ‘don your wellies and dig out the map.’), when I was.
 ‘Isn’t it as magical as all the reviews say it is,’ she asked me, assuming that I’d have discovered it when walking the towpath from Oxford to Banbury.
 But I hadn’t.
 Giving me a reason to return.

 There’s a particular and obvious joy to sitting in a café on a boat.
 In Paddington Basin’s Floating Market I ate cakes and listened to live music on The Village Butty, which had set itself up as tea shop for the weekend.
 And I’ve often gone aboard for a coffee at the Waterside Café at Little Venice, handily just down from the Canal and River Trust’s London offices.